Losing a loved one is a heart wrenching time for anyone.

 Is a post-funeral gathering allowed?

-Yes, until 12 April up to 6 people can gather before or after the funeral service for receptions, wakes and other ceremonial events linked to the funeral.
+Yes, from 17 May up to 30 people can gather before or after the funeral service for receptions, wakes and other ceremonial events linked to the funeral.
 This number applies whether that takes place in an indoor or outdoor setting.
-After 12 April gatherings that take place at COVID-secure outdoor hospitality venue or other venue permitted to open for this purpose, such as a funeral home, community centre or place of worship can have up to 15 attendees.
+Where gatherings for this purpose take place at private residences or in private gardens there is still to be no household mixing indoors and the rule of 6 or two households will still apply to gatherings in private gardens.

 In order for you to hold a larger gathering, we have created some guidance on how you can hold a virtual funeral reception following a funeral service.
 It will also be possible to hold a memorial service, post-funeral gathering or wake at a later date, further advice on this can be found here.